Bearsampp/Bearsampp/README.md

 You can also support this project by [**becoming a sponsor on GitHub**](https://github.com/sponsors/N6REJ) or by making a [Paypal donation](https://www.paypal.me/BearLeeAble) to ensure this journey continues indefinitely!

+Your always welcome to join the [project team](https://github.com/orgs/Bearsampp/teams) to help insure the longevity of the project.
 Thanks again for your support, it is much appreciated! :pray:

 ## License